Burden of Disease overview

 Understanding the burden of disease is the first step in identifying the areas of prevention which could have the biggest impact on health and health spend.

 Burden of Disease is measured using the disability adjusted life year (DALY).
 This combines years of life lost (YLL) due to early death and years of life lost due to time lived in poor health (YLD - years of life with disability).

-The results from the first ‘National Burden of Disease, Injuries and Risk Factors Study in Scotland’ are available on the ScotPHO website, by age and gender.
-You will be able to access data on burden by socio-economic group by the end of March 2018.
+The results from the ‘National Burden of Disease, Injuries and Risk Factors Study in Scotland’ are available on the ScotPHO website, by age, sex and socio-economic position.
+There is also a study that estimates the burden of obesity on hospitalisations in Scotland.

 This ongoing research study is a collaboration between NHS Health Scotland and ISD Scotland.
 Contact us to find out more or get involved.